will-gerard/pybullet_robots/README.md

 # Assignment0: pybullet_robots

-### Aug.
+## Aug.
 27:
-Before starting, make sure you have a python environment with Pybullet.
-(Pybullet: https://pybullet.org/wordpress/)
+**Before starting, make sure you have a python environment with Pybullet.
+(Pybullet: https://pybullet.org/wordpress/)**

-Read and run the code env.py provided in this repo.
+Please read and run the code env.py provided in this repo first.

 Design a Controller for this robot to move forward.
-You can use any algorithm you like.
+You can use any algorithm you like :)

-Extra credit：
+**Extra credit：**

 Control the robot to turn left, turn right and move backward.